 The beach, in Srithanu, isn't well advertised, and for good reason.
 This place is more than a beach, it's the soul of Phangan.

-Yet another stunning beach in the north with crystal clear water, soft sand and is perfection on its day.
+Yet another stunning beach in the north with crystal clear water, soft sand - this beach is simply perfection on its day.

 Like Haad Yao, Salad Beach also has a lot of high-end development on its shores, which takes away from its beauty, especially as you need to walk through a resort to enter the beach.